oDARKMATT3Ro/BasketballVR/README.txt

 # BasketballVR
 BasketballVR is a virtual reality basketball game made in Unity 2017.3.1f1.

-Created and Copyright by Geoff Goeres-Hill and ImagiTech Studios, LLC 2018.
+Created and Copyright © Geoff Goeres-Hill and ImagiTech Studios, LLC 2018.
 For further information on Geoff Goeres-Hill and ImagiTech Studios, see [here](https://www.imagitechstudios.com/) .

 Enjoy!